Interviews

 von Research Director Dr. Javier Anderegg

-Both in applied research and in clinical practice it is common to have to evaluate the change
+Both in applied research and in clinical practice it is common to have to evaluate the change experienced by patients as a result of their treatment.

 Download pdf 428,07 KiB